adriangalilea/e-id/README.md

 - [x] feat: handle username by auth provider taken
 - [x] feat: being able to choose another username
   - [x] add warning on username to prompt editing `i your profile is unreachable without username`
+- [x] fix: comments showing on the wrong account when commenting on another account

 # blocked